hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 ### Build and Deploy ###
 Conventiosn, automation, how do we deploy multiple service changes (as aall componenents released at once on a monolith, then this is easier) - are we comfortable releasing like this for microservices

+maven archetype for example

+which nodes can you to deploy (k8s can solve).

 ### Testing ###
 API contract testing + infrastructure
 Starting services harder for manual testing
 Chaos testing
+What happens during rolling deployment (easier with monmolith - one application).

 ### API Compatibility ###
 We no longer have the luxury of the compiler (in some cases) catching a broken interface...